Bhutan entry requirements for New Zealand passport holders

 Visa options if you want to stay beyond the free limit:

-Standard for all tourists; must book through licensed operator.
+Standard eVisa for tourism; must book through a licensed Bhutanese tour operator.

 Available for frequent visitors; requires justification.